19sumit11/19sumit11/README.md

 - 🌱 I’m currently learning **MERN**

-- 👨‍💻 All of my projects are available at https://sumit-myportfolio.netlify.app/ target="_blank"
+- 👨‍💻 All of my projects are available at https://sumit-myportfolio.netlify.app/

 - 💬 Ask me about **c++,Development**